-Section 3.16 Hot Tub/Jacuzzi.
+Section 3.165 Hot Tub/Jacuzzi.

 Installation of hot tubs and Jacuzzis require prior AC approval.
-They should be designed as an integral part of the deck or patio area and must be located in the side or rear yard.
+They should be designed as an integral part of the deck or patio area and must be located in the side or rear yard area.
 It must be installed in such a way that it is at least partially screened from adjacent properties.

-Section 3.17 Painting/Repainting.
+Section 3.176 Painting/Repainting.

-AC approval is required for all exterior painting or staining of the home and accessory Improvements, except repainting with the existing color scheme.
-The submittal must contain a sample of the proposed colors with name and code number for each.
+AC approval is required for all exterior painting or repainting staining of the home and accessory improvements, except repainting in the same colors with the existing color scheme.
+The submittal must contain a sample of the manufacturer's paint chipsproposed colors with name and code number for each.
 Approval will take into consideration, but not be limited to, the color tone and brightness, the home's architecture, stone or brick accents, roofing color, compatibility with other body/trim colors, and the colors of neighboring properties.
 All exterior finishes should be subdued earth tones such as gray, green, brown, muted blues or other similar colors.
-White, primary colors, and other bright colors may be considered as accent colors only.
+White, primary colors, and other bright colors shall may be permitted considered as accent colors only.
 Downspouts, vents, and cable or wire sheathing must be painted to match the body or trim color of the home.

-Section 3.18 Play and Sports Equipment.
+Section 3.187 Play and Sports Equipment.

 All play structures and equipment, both permanent and portable, are required to be approved by the AC for design, size, and placement prior to installation.
-Play/sports equipment (i.e., trampolines, swing sets, basketball hoop and backboards, etc.) should be placed to minimize the visual impact on adjacent properties.
-Play equipment should be located in the rear yard and set back a minimum of ten feet (10') from property lines unless otherwise approved by the AC.
+PAll play/sports equipment (i.e., trampolines, swing sets, basketball hoop and backboards, etc.) is toshould be placed to minimize its the visual impact from on adjacent properties.
+Play equipment should typically be located in the rear yard areas and set back a minimum of ten feet (10') feet from property lines unless otherwise approved by the AC.

 Consideration shall be given to the location of play equipment so as not to create an undue disturbance on neighboring properties.
-Play equipment shall be of predominantly muted, earth tone colors (brown, black, dark green) and shall not exceed eight-feet (8') in height unless otherwise approved by the AC.
-Play equipment or items used for front, unenclosed rear, or side yard play should be stored out of view when not actively in use.
-Out of view shall be defined as within the confines of the home, garage, or fenced rear yard.
+Play equipment shall be of predominantly muted, earth tone colors (brown, black, dark green) and shall not exceed eight-feet (8') feet in height unless otherwise approved by the AC.
+Play equipment or items used for front, or unenclosed rear, or side yard play should be stored out of view when not actively in use.
+Out of view shall be defined as within the confines of the home, or garage, or within the confines of a fenced back rear yard.

-Any type of play set, swing set, or trampoline must be properly screened as a condition of approval to ensure that no unauthorized access occurs.
-Properly screened shall be defined as within a completely fenced yard where the fencing is in compliance with the Design Guidelines.
-Trampolines should be installed at grade level to minimize visual and auditory impact on neighboring Lots and must be secured using a minimum of six (6), eighteen-inch (18") anchors.
-No color, other than black or dark green shall be permitted on any play set, swing set or trampoline unless the color is screened from neighboring Lots by a privacy fence around the rear yard.
+Any type of play set, swing set, or trampoline must be properly screened as a condition of approval in order to ensure that no unauthorized access occurs permitted.
+Properly screened shall be defined as within a completely fenced yard where the fencing is in compliance with the Association's Ddesign Gguidelines.
+Trampolines must should be installed at grade level to minimize visual and auditory impact on neighboring Lots and must be secured using a minimum of six (6), eighteen-inch (18") anchors.
+No color, other than black or dark green shall be permitted on any play set, swing set or trampoline unless the color is screened from neighboring lotLots by a privacy fence around the back-rear yard.